bravo-2018/Assessments/Week-1.md

 #### 3. Explain local vs global scope in programming.
 Feel free to create a code example to support your answer.

   //Your answer
+Functional and block scope (local scope of a loop or if statement) are both kinds of local.

+ You can not see variables below you when they are nested.
+But nested variables can see everything "up" a scope.
  Global scope means that whatever is declared can be accessed anywhere in the program.
  Whereas local scope refers to something that is declared inside a function or loop for example and can not be accessed outside of that function or loop.
 And each time that function or loop is called, a new instance of a that variable is created.